Tracy walking into Thornbury Castle

 28663809

-Built in the 18th century, the marvellous Tregenna Castle is located in St Ives.
-The lofty hilltop position provides beautiful vistas of the rugged Cornish coastline.
+Built in the 18th century, the marvellous Tregenna Castle is a granite castle-style mansion located in St Ives, now run as the Tregenna Castle Resort.
+The hilltop position provides beautiful views of the rugged Cornish coastline.

-A great place for families, friends, and couples, the hotel offers a choice of elegant guest rooms, family-friendly apartments, and self-catering homes, all brimming with ageless style and modern amenities.
+A great place for families, friends and couples, the resort offers a choice of elegant guest rooms, family-friendly apartments and self-catering homes, all with modern amenities.

 Click to book your stay at Tregenna Castle